somiomuktadir/codes/lin_alg/README.md

 ### Decompositions
 - **LU Decomposition**: $A = LU$ factorization with partial pivoting
+  - Also supports PLU decomposition: $PA = LU$ where $P$ is a permutation matrix
 - **Cholesky Decomposition**: $A = LL^T$ for positive-definite matrices
 - **QR Decomposition**: $A = QR$ using Modified Gram-Schmidt orthogonalization
 - **Eigendecomposition**:
-  - Full eigendecomposition using QR algorithm (handles both symmetric and non-symmetric matrices)
+  - Full eigendecomposition using QR algorithm with Hessenberg reduction
   - Power iteration for dominant eigenvalue/eigenvector
+  - Schur decomposition for upper triangular form
 - **SVD**: Singular Value Decomposition $A = U\Sigma V^T$
-  - ⚠️ Note: Current implementation uses eigendecomposition of $A^TA$ which can lose precision for ill-conditioned matrices
+  - Uses Golub-Kahan Bidiagonalization for improved numerical stability
 - **Diagonalization**: Express $A = PDP^{-1}$ where $D$ is diagonal

 ### Analysis & Statistics